-ANIMAL UNLOADING (SAME AREA AS LOADING): The Perimeter Buffer Area, Holding Area, Loading Area, and loading chute must be made of non-porous materials\ that can be thoroughly cleaned and disinfected (C&D) under all weather conditions before cattle unloading to prevent potential exposure to outgoing cattle manure/bodily fluids.
+ANIMAL UNLOADING (SAME AREA AS LOADING): The Perimeter Buffer Area, Holding Area, Loading Area, and loading chute must be made of non-porous materials that can be thoroughly cleaned and disinfected (C&D) under all weather conditions before cattle unloading to prevent potential exposure to outgoing cattle manure/bodily fluids.
 These steps are necessary when the livestock truck/trailer being loaded has not had its interior and exterior thoroughly C&D as it is likely that the Holding Area and Loading Area may become contaminated while animals are being loaded out.
 The C&D process of the unloading facilities is essential to prevent incoming animals being exposed.
-For a list of Environmental Protection Agency (EPA) registered disinfectants labeled for FMD virus, visit: www.aphis.usda.gov/animal health/emergency management/downloads/fmd-virus-disinfectants.pdf.
+See Resources for a link to the Environmental Protection Agency (EPA) list of registered disinfectants labeled for FMD virus.

-\NOTE: If non-porous materials are not in place today and it is not feasible to construct new facilities, every effort must be made to remove manure and other bodily fluids after EVERY shipment of cattle and disinfect surfaces that cattle come in contact with such as walking surfaces, fences, cattle loading tubs, and chutes.
+NOTE: If non-porous materials are not in place today and it is not feasible to construct new facilities, every effort must be made to remove manure and other bodily fluids after EVERY shipment of cattle and disinfect surfaces that cattle come in contact with such as walking surfaces, fences, cattle loading tubs, and chutes.